Fred Evans (defensive tackle): Miami Dolphins

-Evans was drafted by the Miami Dolphins in the seventh round (212th overall) of the 2006 NFL Draft and signed a four-year contract on July 26, 2006.
+Evans was selected by the Miami Dolphins in the seventh round (212th overall) of the 2006 NFL draft and signed a four-year contract on July 26, 2006.
 He had a fairly impressive preseason as a rookie, but was active for only one of the 16 regular season contests.
 He made his NFL debut in the season finale against the Indianapolis Colts on December 31 and had two tackles.

 In the early morning of 2007-06-23 Evans was arrested in Miami Beach.
 According to the police report, Evans was in a dispute with a taxi driver, and refused to leave the cab at the request of the officers called to the scene.
 Evans reportedly engaged in a physical struggle with the officers when they tried to handcuff him, with one officer being bitten on his left wrist.
 The officers then used tasers to subdue Evans.
 He was charged with battery on a police officer, disorderly conduct, resisting arrest and trespassing.
-Complicating matters could be the fact that Evans is already on probation in Colorado County, Texas, for possession of marijuana.
+Complicating matters could be the fact that Evans was already on probation in Colorado County, Texas, for possession of marijuana.

 In a team-released statement, Dolphins head coach Cam Cameron said: "We are aware that Fred Evans was arrested this morning.
 We will not condone this type of behavior.
 I assure everyone it will be dealt with seriously".
 Cameron made good on his word a few days later, as Evans was waived by the team on June 28.